Credit Card Icon

 Define Ocular Herpes: Understanding the Basics

-Ocular herpes, which is often referred to as simplex keratitis, is an eye condition caused by the herpes simplex virus (HSV), classified as either type 1 or type 2.
-We understand that dealing with an eye ailment can be concerning, especially when it affects the cornea—the clear front part of your eye.
+[Ocular herpes](https://nweyeclinic.com/ocular-melanoma-understanding-causes-diagnosis-and-treatment/), which is often referred to as herpes simplex keratitis, is an eye infection caused by the herpes simplex virus (HSV), classified as either type 1 or type 2.
+We understand that dealing with an eye condition can be concerning, especially when it affects the cornea—the clear front part of your eye.
 If not treated promptly, this viral infection can lead to significant complications, including vision loss.
 It’s common to feel anxious about such risks, but knowing the facts can help you take the right steps.

 The center represents ocular herpes, and the branches show its definition, causes, risks, and the importance of early recognition.
 Each color-coded branch helps visualize the information clearly.